 A brief overview of the project.

-The Federal Railroad Administration (FRA) has embarked on an effort to develop a long-term, regional passenger rail vision for the Southeast region.
+The Federal Railroad Administration (FRA) embarked on an effort to develop a long-term, regional passenger rail vision for the Southeast region.
 This Regional Rail Plan explores the potential for high-performance rail and creates a long-term vision for intercity connections over the next 40 years.
-The study builds on the already established Southeast High-Speed Rail Corridor between the District of Columbia, Virginia, Florida, Georgia, South Carolina and North Carolina, on-going state planning efforts, and other activities in the region.
+The study builds on the already established Southeast High-Speed Rail Corridor between the District of Columbia, Virginia, Florida, Georgia, South Carolina, and North Carolina, on-going state planning efforts, and other activities in the region.

 To help develop this Plan, FRA organized a Stakeholder Group, which includes stakeholders from Florida, Georgia, North Carolina, South Carolina, Tennessee, Virginia, and the District of Columbia in addition to relevant freight and passenger railroads.
 West Virginia and Alabama are also following the progress of the study, given their proximity to the region.
 Other audiences and interested parties, such as business and community groups, will also be engaged throughout the process.